 Grace Huang, MD

-Dr. Grace Huang is the Director of Assessments and is the Lunder Clinical Educator in Multimedia Programs at the Shapiro Institute.
+Dr. Grace Huang is the Director of Assessments, co-Director of the BIDMC Academy of Medical Educators and is the Lunder Clinical Educator in Multimedia Programs at the Shapiro Institute.
 She is an Associate Professor of Medicine at Harvard Medical School and a hospitalist in the Department of Medicine at BIDMC.